Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 - 04.02.15  Merged branch "CKeditor_v4_HtmlComments" to "CKeditor_v4".
 Version: 1.5.6_0 [B551+02.02.2015].

 - 02.02.15  Fix with new category dialog in case name of category contains double quotes.
-Show text "Double-click to edit the value" with editable elements in wysiwyg mode.
+Show text "Double-click to edit the value" with editable elements in Wysiwyg mode.
 Show link target as tooltip with external links.
 Show text of caption as tooltip with images.
 Version: 1.5.6_0 [B551+02.02.2015].

 - 31.01.15  Removed modification "disabled unknown object message of CKeditor" which is not needed after new category dialog.
 Version: 1.5.6_0 [B551+31.01.2015].